 Getting help

-How to help teens with emotional distress: anxiety and depression
+How to help teens in emotional distress: anxiety and depression

 Getting help

-How to help teens with emotional distress: anxiety and depression
+How to help teens in emotional distress: anxiety and depression

-Author: Doctor Frédéric Benoit, psychiatrist
+Author: Dr. Frédéric Benoit, psychiatrist

-For teens in emotional distress that is causing them to suffer and preventing them from functioning on a normal level, it’s important to contact a healthcare professional.
+For teens experiencing emotional distress that is causing them to suffer and preventing them from functioning on a normal level, it’s important to contact a health care professional.
 A family doctor or psychotherapist can provide informed guidance on whether treatment may be necessary.

 • Psychotherapy (in the case of a family conflict, for example)